Validated Numerical Approximation of Stable Manifolds for Parabolic Partial Differential Equations

-To enter into the notational framework established in Section \ref{sec:Notation} we must provide a change of variables such that the conjugate differential equation to \eqref{eq:SH_Fourier} is of the type given in \eqref{eq:PreOriginalODE}.
-At first blush \eqref{eq:SH_Fourier_Condensed} appears to be of the proper form, and indeed it is for the equilibrium $ 0 \in \ell^1_\nu$.
-That is to say, the equilibrium occurs at the zero in our vector space, we can naturally write $ \ell^1_\nu$ as the Cartesian product of the stable/unstable eigenspaces of $ \fL$, and the derivative of the nonlinearity in \eqref{eq:SH_Fourier_Condensed} vanishes at the zero equilibrium.
+\begin{remark}[Normal form] To enter into the notational framework established in Section \ref{sec:Notation} we define a change of variables conjugating the differential Equation \eqref{eq:SH_Fourier} to one of the type given in Equation \eqref{eq:PreOriginalODE}.
+Note that \eqref{eq:SH_Fourier_Condensed} has the desired form at the homogeneous equilibrium solution $ 0 \in \ell^1_\nu$, but that a change of variables is required when $a$ is non-trivial.
+After performing the change of variables, we will bound the constants needed to satisfy the hypotheses of Theorem \ref{prop:UniqueStableManifold}. \end{remark}

-For nontrivial equilibria, however, it is essential that we construct a change of variables which transforms \eqref{eq:SH_Fourier_Condensed} into the ``normal form'' described in Section \ref{sec:Notation}.
-Only after we have performed this change of variables can we begin to bound all of the constants needed to satisfy the hypotheses of Theorem \ref{prop:UniqueStableManifold}.

-Note that by design this ``normal form'' is not unique.
-This stems from our desire to obtain a computer assisted proof and account for numerical errors, which vary with the implementation used.
-The smaller our linear defect $L$ is, the more our estimates improve.
-Moreover, if one employs a nonlinear change of coordinates, as we do in Section \ref{sec:SH_Nonlinear}, this can reduce the size of our nonlinearity in certain directions and greatly improve our overall estimates.